top of page

 • BDU pants or other pants/shorts to wear during the march.
 I like the pants because the pockets give me instant access to my nutrition etc without having to drop my pack.

-• Arm sleeves — I wear Swiftwick — they act as UV, wind, and cold protection.
-They are light and breathable enough to wear them throughout the entire march.
+• Arm sleeves: I wear Swiftwick.
+They protect against UV, wind, and cold.
+They are also light and breathable enough to wear throughout March.

 Please share and like our Memories of Honor page with everyone you know and tag us @MemoriesofHonor on FB and #Memoriesofhonor #EveryDayIsMemorialDay on Twitter.
 Let's leave no sacrifice unhonored.